Glossary of Bicycle Terms

 Headset: the parts at the top and bottom of the frame’s head tube, into which the handlebar stem and fork are fitted.

 High gear: refers to the 1870s popularity of the penny-farthing, big-wheel bike.
 A larger wheel, thus higher off the ground, is harder to turn, resulting in faster speeds, giving rise to the term high-gear.
-50” to 60” wheels were common and are used to describe a modern-day, bicycle gear ratio, for a middle gear.
-Modern bikes range from 30 gear-inch to 110 gear-inch.
+50” to 60” wheels were common and are used to describe a modern-day, bicycle gear ratio, for any of the gears selected.
+Modern bikes range from 30 gear-inch for climbing (low gear) to 115 gear-inch for fast downhills (high gear).

 High step or step over bike: Most manufacturers have moved away from designating bikes as men’s or women’s.
 It’s really an obsolete term.
 Most modern bikes have a top tube that is quite a bit lower than the past.
 You now have a choice to either step over the frame or get a bike that allows you to step through the frame.